 To place a hold, patrons can select the Place Hold link in the upper right corner of the record to reserve the item.
 If the item is available, it will be pulled from the shelf and held.
 If all copies at the local library are checked out, it may be delivered from another library.
 If all copies are checked out, you’ll be placed on a waiting list.

 See My Account below for more information about the items you place on hold and check out.

 The Missouri Evergreen consortium was formed in the summer of 2012 as a way to increase cost-effective resource sharing among Missouri public libraries.
 Member libraries share an integrated library system (ILS) based on the open source Evergreen software.
 This allows patrons or staff at a member library to request books from any other member library as though they are two branches of the same library system.
 The Missouri State Library uses LSTA funding via a contract with MOBIUS to provide technical support for this system.

-Missouri Evergreen is second among all public libraries and consortia in number of registered borrowers:
+Missouri Evergreen is first among all public libraries and consortia in number of registered borrowers:

 |Saint Louis County Library||608,914|

 |Mid-Continent Public Library||501,318|

 Missouri Evergreen is second among all library systems in the state in number of items.